-Industry did not disagree and therefore this change will occur in the 2019/20 Standards.
+This change has occurred in the 2019/20 Standards.

-3.17 Agreed Change: Millrun Standards - By-Products
+3.16 Agreed Change: Millrun Standards - By-Products

 A submission was received in 2018 requesting a change to the millrun Standards to reflect industry use of that grade.
-Based on the submission request the Committee clarified a number of items in the proposed Standard and advised industry it had agreed to the following changes for the 2019/20 Standard:
+Based on the submission request the Committee clarified a number of items in the proposed Standard.
+The following changes have been made in the 2019/20 Standard: